 The attached Existing Conditions Plan identifies existing features on the Property, utilities, 10-inch or larger DBH trees, and topographic information (see Exhibit 4).
 The plan indicates that the site generally slopes down to the south and west property lines.
-Existing trees are located along the western site boundary.
-The attached Tree Protection and Removal Plan illustrates that existing trees are retained where possible with the proposed development.
+The attached Tree Protection and Removal Plan illustrates that existing trees are retained where possible with the proposed development (see Exhibit 9).
 According to Salem-Keizer Local Wetland Inventory (LWI), the subject site contains no identified wetlands.
-The attached Pre- Application Conference Report states that no floodplain or floodway areas are located on the Property.
+The attached Pre-Application Conference Report states that no floodplain or floodway areas are located on the Property.
 City maps do show a moderate landslide hazard risk within the development site.
 The attached Geotechnical Report evaluates site conditions and provides recommendations for the proposed development (see Exhibit 7).

 The Project will include 60 apartment units within 5 multi-family structures (see Exhibit 4).
-The development will also include one (1) trash enclosure, a maintenance building, and a total of 60 bicycle parking spaces within the apartment units, next to the buildings, and within several bike parking corrals.
-The proposed onsite vehicle parking areas provide a total of 67 spaces, of which 27 are EV enabled spaces.
+The development will also include a trash enclosure, a maintenance building, and a total of 60 bicycle parking spaces within the apartment units, next to the buildings, and within several bike parking corrals.
+The proposed on-site vehicle parking areas provide a total of 60 spaces, of which 24 are EV enabled spaces.
 An additional 16 parking spaces provided for Phase II were included within the Phase I development.
-Amenities provided in Phase I that also serve Phase II include additional trash enclosures, a 3,100 sq. ft. clubhouse with offices and a community room, a basketball court, a play structure, and a plaza with outdoor seating.
-Phase II includes a 48,252 sq. ft. conservation easement for an archaeological preservation area.
-Since this conservation easement area cannot be developed, the applicant is requesting a modification to the site's calculated landscape area and planting requirements of Section 807.015(b).
+Amenities provided in Phase I that also serve Phase II include additional trash enclosures, mailboxes, a 3,100 sq. ft. clubhouse with offices and a community room, a basketball court, a play structure, and a plaza with outdoor seating.

 Along the southern boundary of the property is Franzen Street NE, a private street which will be improved with the Project.
 Access to the proposed parking area and Franzen Street NE is provided via an access easement along Medical Center Drive, another private street.
-Medical Center Drive borders the east boundary of the Property and provides connections to Center Street NE to the South, 23rd Street NE to the East, and D Street NE to the north.
+Medical Center Drive borders the east boundary of the Property and provides connections to Center Street NE to the south, 23rd Street NE to the east, and D Street NE to the north.
 Improvements to these roadways are provided with the Phase I development so that they meet City standards.
-Therefore all transportation facilities in the vicinity of the site have the capacity to serve the proposed Project.
+With these improvements, all transportation facilities in the vicinity of the site have the capacity to serve the proposed Project.